samboy/CaulixtlaFonts/MiscFonts/AnnaFonts/README.md

 AnnaTerm: Slight modification to Fira Mono (0 has slash, not dot, subset)

+ElsaTerm: Slight modification to Jetbrains Mono Medium (0 has slash, subset)

 minttyrc: .minttyrc file for Cygwin terminal in Windows

 The name “Anna” is named after the T470 computer these fonts were made